nymea/nymea-plugins/shelly/README.md

-# Tasmota
+# Shelly

-This plugin allows to make use of Sonoff-Tasmota devices via the nymea internal MQTT broker.
-There is no external MQTT broker needed.

-Note that Sonoff devices must be flashed with the Tasmota sofware and connected to the WiFi network in order to work with this plugin.

-See the [Sonoff-Tasmota wiki](https://github.com/arendst/Sonoff-Tasmota/wiki) for a list of all supported devices and instructions on how to install Tasmota on those.

-After flashing Tasmota to a Sonoff device and connecting it to WiFi, it can be added to nymea.
-The only required thing is the IP address to the device.
-This plugin will create a new isoloated MQTT channel on the nymea internal MQTT broker and provision login details to the Tasmota device via HTTP.
-Once that is successful, the Tasmota device will connect to the MQTT broker and appear as connected in nymea.
+The Shelly plugin adds support for Shelly devices (https://shelly.cloud).

+Currently the Shelly1 and Shelly1PM are supported.

+## Requirements
+Shelly devices communicate with via MQTT.
+This means, in order to add Shelly devices to nymea, the nymea instance is required to have the MQTT broker enabled in the nymea settings and the Shelly device needs to be connected to the same WiFi as nymea is in.
+New Shelly devices will open a WiFi named with their name as SSID.
+For instance, a Shelly 1 would appear as "shelly1-XXXXXX".
+Connect to this WiFi and open the webpage that will pop up.
+From there, it can be configured it to connect to the same network where the nymea system is located.
+No other options need to be set as they can be configured using nymea later on.

+## Setting up devices
+Once the Shelly is connected to the WiFi, a device discovery in nymea can be performed and will list the Shelly device.
+During setup, the connected device can be configured.
+If the Shelly is connected to e.g. a light bulb, choose "Light" here.
+Optionally, a username and password can be set.
+If the Shelly device is already configured to require authentication, the username and password here must match the ones set on the Shelly.
+NOTE: If the Shelly is not configured to require a login yet, but credentials are entered during setup, the Shelly device will be configured to require authentication from now on.

 ## Plugin properties
-When adding a Tasmota device it will add a new Gateway type device representing the Tasmota device itself.
-In addition to that a power switch device will appear which can be used to control the switches in the Tasmota device.
-Upon device setup, the user can optionally select the type of the connected hardware, (e.g. a light) which causes this plugin to create a light device in the system which also controls the switches inside the Tasmota device and nicely integrates with the nymea:ux for the given device type.
+When adding a Shelly device it will add a new Gateway type device representing the Shelly device itself.
+It will allow basic monitoring (such as the connected state) and interaction (e.g. reboot the Shelly device).
+In addition to that, a power switch device will appear which will reflect presses on the Shelly's SW input.
+This power switch device also offers the possiblity to configure the used switch (e.g. toggle, momentary, edge or detached from the Shelly's output).
+If a connected device has been selected during setup, an additional device, e.g. the light will appear in the system and can be used to control the power output of the Shelly, e.g. turning on or off the connected light.